 The PHA generally will use current circumstances to determine both the value of an asset and the anticipated income from the asset.
-As is true for all sources of income, HUD authorizes the PHA to use other than current circumstances to anticipate income when (1) an imminent change in circumstances is expected (2) it is not feasible to anticipate a level of income over 12 months or (3) the PHA believes that past income is the best indicator of anticipated income.
-For example, if a family member owns real property that typically receives rental income but the property is currently vacant, the PHA can take into consideration past rental income along with the prospects of obtaining a new tenant.
+The PHA will use other than current circumstances to anticipate income when (1) an imminent change in circumstances is expected, (2) it is not feasible to anticipate a level of income over 12 months, or (3) the PHA believes that past income is the best indicator of anticipated income.
+For example, if a family member owns real property that typically receives rental income, but the property is currently vacant, the PHA can take into consideration past rental income along with the prospects of obtaining a new tenant.

 Any time current circumstances are not used to determine asset income, a clear rationale for the decision will be documented in the file.
-In such cases the family may present information and documentation to the PHA to show why the asset income determination does not represent the family's anticipated asset income.
+In such cases, the family may present information and documentation to the PHA to show why the asset income determination does not represent the family's anticipated asset income.